Bojonegoro Regency: Petroleum and gas

-A number of Regional Representatives Council (Dewan Perwakilan Rakyat, DPD) members grouped in the People's Front for the Salvation of the Cepu Block (GRPBC) have called for the cancellation of the joint operation agreement between the government and ExxonMobil on the Cepu Block oil fields.
-They demand it to be cancelled because the agreement had been signed "in an atmosphere rife with suspected corruption, collusion and nepotism, and on the basis of a public lie" and will make the Indonesian government lose US$1.32 billion of revenue.
-And Now, New Bojonegoro Leader (Bupati Bojonegoro) are waiting for new re-agreement with ExxonMobil to avoid corruption, collusion and nepotism.
+Some Regional Representatives Council (Dewan Perwakilan Rakyat, DPD) members grouped in the People's Front for the Salvation of the Cepu Block (GRPBC) have called for the cancellation of the joint operation agreement between the government and ExxonMobil on the Cepu Block oil fields.
+They demand it is canceled because the agreement had been signed "in an atmosphere rife with suspected corruption, collusion and nepotism, and based on a public lie" and will make the Indonesian government lose US$1.32 billion of revenue.
+And Now, the New Bojonegoro Leader (Bupati Bojonegoro) are waiting for a new agreement with ExxonMobil to avoid corruption, collusion, and nepotism.

 Oil exploration and production activity has also caused several accidents.
-On August 31, 2006, a gas leak in Sukowati-5 oil well (Operated by JOB Pertamina Petrochina East Java) released hydrogen sulfide gas to residential areas.
+On August 31, 2006, a gas leak in the Sukowati-5 oil well (Operated by JOB Pertamina Petrochina East Java) released hydrogen sulfide gas to residential areas.
 At least 16 villagers had to be treated for suffocation because of the gas inhalation.

 The environmental effects of the oil industry have become a concern of Bojonegoro residents.
-Some villagers claimed the presence of the oil well has not caused any improvement of the local economy and the village.
+Some villagers claimed the presence of the oil well has not caused any improvement in the local economy and the village.
 Since the exploration of the Sukowati oil well in an area measuring five hectares in July 2005, the village's land has become drier and harvest significantly reduced.
-There is also concern that income distribution inequality could cause social unrest, when compounded with the Indonesian notorious reputation of corruption.
+There is also concern that income distribution inequality could cause social unrest when compounded with the Indonesian notorious reputation of corruption.